rukayatrafiu/FIFA-21-DATA-CLEANING-DOCUMENTATION/README.md

 ## Value, Wage and Release Clauses
-These columns represent the market value, weekly wage and release clause of each players, the date in each columns contained the (€) sign, the suffix (M) and (K) which represent the euros, million and thousand respectively.
+These columns represent the market value, weekly wage and release clause of each players.
+The date in each columns contained the (€) sign, the suffix (M) and (K) which represent the euros, million and thousand respectively.
 I used the following M code to remove the € from the three columns and to convert the numbers to dollars.

 **Value**
 ---